AugCogVR/cogbre-vr/README.md

 ## Visualization Components

 The various components, behaviors, etc. that can/will be used to create the visualization are in Assets/PUL/VizComponents.
-Right now, it's a set of very basic and not particularly practical things mainly thrown together to get comfortable with how Unity works.
+Right now, it's a set of very basic components to display code excerpts, call graphs, and control flow graphs.